lavachemist/RL4SO/README.md

 `/run/media/<sd card name>/<some folder you create>/LoL/`
 `/run/media/<sd card name>/<some folder you create>/wine/` <- wine-ge-custom goes in this folder

-3) Under Preferences/Advanced, set Bottles to create new botttles in the folder you created in step one. <br/>
+3) Under Preferences/Advanced, set Bottles to create new bottles in the folder you created in step one. <br/>

 ## How it works (a brief overview) <br/>